 What people don’t know, however, is that these sugarcane fields used to be pristine forests.
 Massive logging during the previous decades left the province almost scarred.

-Thankfully, there some remaining natural ecosystems which are now eyed as ecotourism destinations.
+Thankfully, there are some remaining natural ecosystems that are now eyed as ecotourism destinations.

 If you are planning to visit, here are the best tourist destinations in Negros Occidental.
 Take note.
 Most of the attractions included in the list are off-beaten, raw, and unspoiled.
 It is hoped that ecotourism will sustain these for generations to come.

 Get the latest updates about Philippine tourism including popular and off-beaten destinations by downloading the Visitour PH app.
 It’s your one-stop shop for all Philippine travel-related information including destinations and accommodations!

 1. Northern Negros National Park